-If the size of your material is important to your process, then sieving is probably one of the most important parts of your quality control system.
+If the size of your material is essential to your process, then sieving is probably one of the most critical parts of your quality control system.

 Sieves can seem like pretty simple instruments, but we get a lot of questions about the proper techniques and how to analyze results.

 When it comes to quality control systems, accuracy and consistency is everything.
 We wrote this article to help you make sure you are getting the most out of your sieves in terms of procedures and analysis.

 Preparing For Your Test Sieve Analysis